hapostgres/pg_auto_failover/docs/operations.rst

 In the case of pg_auto_failover, because we use **synchronous replication**, we don't face data loss risks when triggering a manual failover.
-Moreover, our monitor knows the current primary health at the time when the failover is triggerred, and drives the failover accordingly.
+Moreover, our monitor knows the current primary health at the time when the failover is triggered, and drives the failover accordingly.

 So to trigger a controlled switchover with pg_auto_failover you can use the same API as for a manual failover::